-Legend has it that a 12th century Catholic bishop, while en route for a meeting with the Pope at the Vatican, sent his personal aide ahead with instructions to scout out the inns that serve the very best wines along the way.
+Legend has it that a 12th century Catholic bishop, while en route for a meeting with the Pope in Vatican City, sent his personal aide ahead with instructions to scout out the inns that serve the very best wines along the way.

 As the aide made his way, he would mark the front doors of inns that had reputable grape with a large EST!
 (Latin for “it is”).
 Upon arriving in Orvieto, once the epicenter of Etruscan culture and religion, he tasted the wine at a particular inn and was pleasantly surprised by its bouquet and quickly wrote on the door EST!
 EST!
 EST! to ensure that his bishop would dismount and quench his thirst.

 The bishop did stop, and loved the wine so much that he never kept his appointment with the Holy Father down in Rome and remained in Orvieto for the remainder of his days.
 No doubt with a much smaller liver, but quite content.

 Now, let’s fast-forward to the here-and-now where my group of international media dismounts Insight Vacations’ “Country Roads of Italy” motorcoach to meet Orvieto’s latest triple-EST! — a transplanted Roman who serves as the executive chef and owner of Ristorante Zeppelin, the effervescent Lorenzo Polegri, a.k.a.
 The Etruscan Chef.